-We’ve concentrated on the specialities typical of Rome and the surrounding Lazio region.
-There simply isn’t space to include all food items available in Italy, and besides, Italian food is strongly regional, so wherever you are in the country you should always eat the dishes typical to the area.
-This ensures you get the freshest ingredients too, usually from local farms, and you can be assured of the freshness: by law if something in a restaurant has been frozen, it will be identified with an asterisk on the menu.
+In this guide we’ve concentrated on the specialities typical of Rome and the surrounding Lazio region.
+There simply isn’t space to include all food items available in Italy, and besides, Italian food is strongly regional, so wherever you are in the country you should always eat the dishes local to the area.
+This ensures you get the freshest ingredients too, usually from nearby farms, and you can be assured of the freshness: by law if something in a restaurant has been frozen, it will be identified with an asterisk on the menu.

 Antipasti – Appetizers